What are the different types of boilers?

 If they don’t have this property, they can’t be installed and that’s all down to the way in which they use fuel.

-Condensing boilers are much better for the environment than previous types of boilers, and that’s why that rule is in place.
-But this is also a great thing for owners and homeowners as well.
+Condensing boilers are the best for the environment than previous types of boilers, and that’s why that rule is in place.
+This is also a great thing for owners and homeowners as well.

-If you’re looking for a residential boiler that’s likely to be the most cost effective for you, it’s worth looking at a combi boiler.
+If you’re looking for a residential boiler that’s likely to be the most cost effective for you, it’s worth looking at a new boiler.

 They’re especially useful for anyone who’s conscious about their own environmental impact and wants to do something to reduce it.